-- As long as you keep this ice cream in an airtight container in the freezer, it will keep for 2 months.
+As long as you keep this ice cream in an airtight container in the freezer, it will keep for two months.

-- You can easily turn this ice cream into rocky road ice cream by stirring in 1-2 cups of mini marshmallows and 1 cup of toasted and chopped almonds.
+You can quickly turn this ice cream into rocky road ice cream by stirring in 1-2 cups of mini marshmallows and 1 cup of toasted and chopped almonds.

-- Sometimes I add a couple of drops of orange, peppermint, or almond extract to add an additional flavor element to the dark chocolate ice cream.
+Sometimes I add a couple of drops of orange, peppermint, or almond extract to add flavor element to the dark chocolate ice cream.

 - medium saucepan

 - ice cream maker or this ice cream maker

 - ice cream container

 More Ice Cream Recipes:

 - Vanilla Frozen Custard Ice Cream

 - Cookie Dough Ice Cream